Why? Maybe It’s Got Something To Do With Guts!

 Read the story of Matt, pictured to the right with his daughter Abby.
 Matt learned about Team Challenge from his parents who read of my story in Newsday.
 He is leading a great movement for awareness in central Florida, while working hard for his daughter's care and well being.
 Visit Matt's web site to learn more about why he runs and check him out on twitter too.

 Powerful… Meet one of the most impressive guys I've ever met, also through Twitter.
 Michael @MJSeres lives in the UK, has severe Crohn's disease and had a small bowel transplant last year.
 He was only the 11th person there to have this procedure.
 He's in his mid 40’s with three children, the oldest a teenager also named Aaron like my oldest child.
 Michael is an incredible fighter having extreme courage through countless surgeries.
-Remarkably he carried the Olympic torch in early July 2012 and is a strong advocate for patient rights.
+Remarkably he carried the Olympic torch in July 2012 and is a strong advocate for patient rights.
 Visit his blog to learn about a true hero in our fight for a cure.

-Finally, the powerful picture below shares a bit more - 2,000 people having pasta (and bananas) the night before the big race.
+Finally, the powerful pictures below shares a bit more - Finishing my sixth half marathon in December 2014… 2,000 people having pasta (and bananas) the night before the big race in 2011.
 We have a saying, "One team, one goal - a cure!"
 Everyone has a story.
 There is the saying that there is no "I" in Team, but there is an "I" in "Community" and "Family" and we're an impressive national group!

 Whether walking or running great distances, or just tweeting and sharing stories, I'll continue to fight for myself, my family and for each of these people along with my incredible Long Island teammates.
 I'll fight for the friends I've met, either online or through this incredible program.
 I’ll fight for the memory of Steve, pictured above and to the right.
 I'll fight for the team, a global network of #Crohnies.

 With Gratitude & Regards, Jon Cheris